jaimingohel/1daylabs/How to bypass encryption mechanism in Android apps.md

 encrypt, decrypt, crypt, AES, DES, SecretKeyFactory, secretKey, Cipher, InvalidKeyException etc.

-Let's search these keyword in the current APK to see if we actually land on j.java.
+Let's search these keyword in the current APK to see if we actually land on `j.java` file.

 #### DES